mattcroat/joy-of-code/posts/learn-svelte/learn-svelte.md

 ## Effects

-The last main rune you should know about is the `$effect` rune.
+The last rune in the holy trinity of reactivity in Svelte you should know about is the `$effect` rune.

-Effects are functions that run when the component is added to the DOM and when their dependencies change.
+Effects are functions that run **when the component is added** to the DOM and **when their dependencies change**.

 State that is **read** inside of an effect will be tracked: